Internet Marketing on Life Support

 Event #5: Visa & MasterCard Crack Down on Merchants

-On January 14, 2010, I received notification from PowerPay (my merchant account provider) that Visa and MasterCard is cracking down on what they consider “brand damaging” business practices.
+On January 14, 2010, I received notification from PowerPay (my merchant account provider) that Visa and MasterCard are cracking down on what they consider “brand damaging” business practices.

 Behind the scenes, Visa and MasterCard provided merchant account providers with a master list of “worst offenders.”
 Merchant account providers were told to immediately terminate the merchant accounts of these worst offenders — or face $100,000 fines per infraction.